edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 **UpWithAuth**: Can execute commands requiring credentials
 **UpWithoutAuth**: Can only execute commands that do not require credentials.
 Usually this means the camera's credentials have not been registered with the service yet, or have been changed.
-**Reachable**: Can be discovered but no commands can be recieved.
+**Reachable**: Can be discovered but no commands can be received.
 **Unreachable**: Cannot be seen by service at all.
-Usually this means that there is a connection issue either physically or with the network.
+Typically, this means that there is a connection issue either physically or with the network.

 ### Configuration Options
 - Use `EnableStatusCheck` to enable the device status background service.